inbarhub/DDPM_inversion/README.md

 Our inversion can be used for text-based editing of real images, either by itself or in combination with other editing methods.
 Due to the stochastic manner of our method, we can generate diverse outputs, a feature that is not naturally available with methods relying on the DDIM inversion.

+In this repository we support in editing via our inversion, p2p+our inversion, ddim or p2p (with ddim inversion).

 ## Table of Contents
 * [Requirements](#Requirements)
 * [Repository Structure](#Repository-Structure)